As discontent grows, Singapore budget to tighten noose on the rich

 Ten years ago Singapore courted the world’s wealthy, offering permanent residency to people with personal assets of at least S$20 million, as long as they parked a certain amount here.
 That scheme was scrapped two years ago amid criticism over the number of wealthy immigrants.
 Switzerland is now seeing a similar debate.

-Canada’s government this month ended a program that effectively allowed rich Chinese nationals to buy permanent residency.
+Canada’s government this month ended a programme that effectively allowed rich Chinese nationals to buy permanent residency.
 Critics said it allowed wealthy foreigners to buy their way into the country without long-term benefits.

 “All these very established cities for high net worth individuals are feeling the strain,” said Tan Choon Leng, head of the private wealth practice group at legal practice RHTLaw Taylor Wessing LLP in Singapore.